 When to consider a hair transplant for thinning hair

 Hair transplants work when hair is thinning at the root, rather than along the hair shaft.
 If you have long hair and you notice thinning at the ends but not at the scalp, you’re more likely to have hair breakage than true hair thinning.
-In these cases, a hair transplant is unlikely to be effective.
+In these cases, a hair transplant procedure is unlikely to be effective.

-Is it the right time to get a hair transplant for hair thinning?
+When is the right time to get a hair transplant for hair thinning?

 The Norwood Scale shows the progressive stages of genetic hair loss in men.
 The Ludwig Scale is used for women.
 You can use these diagrams to assess the extent of your hair loss.